HusseinReda97pro/soical_user_authentication/README.md

  ```

 when pressed on any button  the isLoading value on provider is turned to true,
-and currentUser will be the User data that got if user accepts and null otherwise then isLoading be false again.
+and currentSoicalUser will be the User data that got if user accepts and null otherwise then isLoading be false again.
 and error will has value:
 - for Facebook: User has cancelled login with facebook
 - for Google: User has cancelled login with Google